-Ensure that worn-out brake linings are replaced immediately.
+- Ensure that worn-out brake linings are replaced immediately.
 (Your authorized KTM workshop will be glad to help.)

-Check the brake linings for minimum thickness A.
+• Check the brake linings for minimum thickness 🚯.

-Minimum thickness A

-$\geq 1 \text{ mm } (\geq 0.04 \text{ in})$
+Minimum thickness $(A) \ge 1 \text{ mm} (\ge 0.04 \text{ in})$

-- If the minimum thickness is less than specified: - Change the brake lingings of the rear brake.
-4 (🕮 p.
-75) - Check the brake linings for damage and cracking. - If damage or wear is encountered: - Change the brake lingings of the rear brake.
-4 (🕮 p.
+- " If the minimum thickness is less than specified:

+- Change the rear brake linings. 🔌 (🕮 p.
 75)

+- Check the brake linings for damage and cracking.

+- If damage or wear is encountered:

+- Change the rear brake linings. 🔌 (🕮 p.
+75)

-12.14 Changing the brake linings of the rear brake 🔌
+12.14 Changing the rear brake linings 🔦

-- Keep brake fluid out of the reach of children. - Wear suitable protective clothing and safety glasses. - Do not allow brake fluid to come into contact with the skin, the eyes or clothing. - Consult a doctor immediately if brake fluid has been swallowed. - Rinse the affected area with plenty of water in the event of contact with the skin. - Rinse eyes thoroughly with water immediately and consult a doctor if brake fluid comes into contact with the eyes. - If brake fluid spills on to your clothing, change the clothing.
+- Keep brake fluid out of the reach of children. - Wear suitable protective clothing and safety glasses. - Do not allow brake fluid to come into contact with the skin, the eyes or clothing.

+- Consult a doctor immediately if brake fluid has been swallowed. - Rinse the affected area with plenty of water in the event of contact with the skin. - Rinse eyes thoroughly with water immediately and consult a doctor if brake fluid comes into contact with the eyes. - If brake fluid spills on to your clothing, change the clothing.